 “This kind of global travel media attention has never happened before,” Ferguson said.
 “Our province is currently one of the hottest spots in the travel media world, where unique and off-the-beaten path destinations are highly valued.”

 Travel Manitoba has become a new sponsor of the Museum’s blockbuster exhibition, Mandela: Struggle for Freedom, which was extended to this fall due to popular demand.

 The Museum’s global reputation is also growing in the fields of museology, technology and human rights, Young said.
-Last September, the CMHR hosted the annual conference of the Federation of International Human Rights Museums, attracting participants from 22 countries.
+Last September, the CMHR hosted the annual conference of the Federation of International Human Rights Museums - will open in a new tab, attracting participants from 22 countries.
 Collaborations have been forged with museums and human rights groups in Ukraine, Armenia Brazil, France, South Africa and other countries.

 The Museum has also welcomed technical delegations and planners from institutions like the Smithsonian and the future Barack Obama Presidential Center, while creators of a new museum in Leipzig, Germany say their institution was inspired by the CMHR.

 The CMHR’s leaders, experts and curators are also being asked to share their knowledge and experience at dozens of conferences, forums and seminars around the world from Korea to Colombia, Mexico, Japan, Croatia, the United Kingdom and the USA.

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be established outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum creates inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.

 A few highlights of 2017–18: